Run Hide Fight

 Run Hide Fight is a 2020 American action thriller film written and directed by Kyle Rankin.
 The film stars Isabel May, Radha Mitchell, Thomas Jane, Eli Brown, Olly Sholotan, Britton Sear, Cyrus Arnold, Catherine Davis, Treat Williams, and Barbara Crampton.
 It follows a teen girl who goes to save a group of hostages at her high school from a quartet of school shooters.
 The film's title derives from the "Run.
 Hide.
 Fight." procedure one can use during the event of an active shooter.

 The film had its world premiere at the Venice Film Festival on September 10, 2020, and was released by The Daily Wire in North America on their platform on January 14, 2021.
-It received generally negative reviews from critics.
+A standalone sequel, Run Hide Fight: Infidels, was released in September 2026.